kensung-lab/hypo/README.md

 If no `--output` (or `-o`) is provided, `hypo_X.fasta` will be created in the working directory where <X> is the name of the draft file.

 ### Intermediate Files
 If `--intermed` (or `-i`) is used, hypo will store the intermediate files corresponding to the solid kmers in a folder named `aux` in the first run.
 Another file indicating the progress of the run will also be created in that folder.
 In the next run (with `-i`), those intermediate files will be used instead of running `suk` module.
-Remove `-i` or delete `aux` folder to start Hypo from the beginning.
+Remove `-i` or delete `aux` folder to start Hypo from the beginning. **It is recommended to use this flag while going for multiple rounds of polishing using Hypo so as to make the subsequent rounds faster.**

 ### Resource Usage
 The option `--processing-size` (or `-p`) controls the number of contigs processed in one batch.
 By default, all contigs will be processed in a single batch.
 More the number of contigs processed in a batch higher will be the memory used.
 Lower number, on the other hand, may not utilise the number of threads efficiently.
 As a reference, for the whole human genome we used `-p 96` on a 48 core machine which used about 380G RAM and finished its run in about 3 hours (only Illumina polishing).
 We recommend using `-p` to be a multiple of `-t`.
 If the genome size is not too large for the available RAM, we recommend processing all the contigs in a single batch (i.e. avoid specifying `-p`).